QNetITQ/WaveFox/README.md

 * Style.Australis
 * Style.Chrome-Old

-Key "Style.Tabs-On-Bottom" moves tabs to the bottom of the browser panel.
-To work correctly with this mode, you need to activate "browser.tabs.drawInTitlebar" > 0
+To move tabs to the bottom of the browser bar, create a key below:
+* Style.Tabs-On-Bottom
+* browser.tabs.drawInTitlebar > 0

 8) Restart the browser